dougeby/IntuneDocs/intune/what-is-device-management.md

 When you setup Intune, you also choose to work solely in the Azure portal to manage devices, or use Intune and Microsoft 365 together to manage devices.
 See how Microsoft IT chose a modern device management approach, and lessons learned in the [Migrating mobile device management to Intune in the Azure portal](https://www.microsoft.com/itshowcase/Article/Content/1042/Migrating-mobile-device-management-to-Intune-in-the-Azure-portal) Microsoft IT case study.

-## Simplify IT tasks using the Devices management dashboard
+## Simplify IT tasks using the Device Management dashboard

 The [Device Management dashboard](https://devicemanagement.portal.azure.com/) is a one-stop shop to manage and complete tasks for your mobile devices.
-This dashboard includes the services used for device management, including Intune and Azure Active Directory, and also manages client apps.
+This dashboard includes the services used for device management, including Intune and Azure Active Directory, and to also manage client apps.

 On the Device Management dashboard, you can: